FUTURA SEOUL COLLECTION

 2008

-Richard Tuttle is an American contemporary artist known for his unique works that transcend minimalism and conceptual art.
-He explores the relationship between space and materials using delicate and simple forms, creating works that blur the boundaries of traditional painting and sculpture.
-Tuttle's works often use everyday materials such as canvas, fabric, paper, and wood, emphasizing the inherent qualities of these materials and their refined aesthetics.
+Richard Tuttle is an American contemporary artist known for his distinctive work that moves between minimalism and conceptual art.
+He explores the relationship between space and material through delicate and simple forms, producing works that often break the boundaries of traditional painting and sculpture.
+Tuttle frequently uses everyday materials—such as canvas, fabric, paper, and wood—emphasizing the inherent qualities of the materials and their subtle aesthetics.

-His art is generally modest and simple in scale, yet contains significant emotional resonance and philosophical depth.
-Through visual simplicity and the imperfection of materials, Tuttle explores the beauty of form and presence in space, attempting to engage viewers in a sensory dialogue.
-His works often give a sense of being handcrafted, closely connected to the context of the space through precise installation and arrangement.
+His art is generally modest and simple in scale, yet it carries significant emotional resonance and philosophical depth.
+Through visual simplicity and material imperfection, Tuttle investigates the beauty of form and the sense of presence within space, attempting to create a sensory interaction with the viewer.
+His works often retain a handmade quality and are closely connected to the context of the space through precise installation and placement.
+Working with form, color, and line, he poses questions to the viewer, inviting them to participate in creating meaning within the work.
+Rather than following traditional artistic rules, he focuses on experimenting with aesthetic boundaries and rediscovering the beauty of humble materials, leaving impressions that are subtle yet deeply lingering.

 Alex Katz (American, b.
 1927)